-Medal of Honor winners conjure up images of soldiers charging headlong at enemy positions with bayonets fixed and holding fast against a withering blast of enemy fire.
+Men who have been awarded the Congressional Medal of Honor conjure up images of soldiers charging headlong at enemy positions with bayonets fixed and holding fast against a withering blast of enemy fire.
 Most of the time, it was a lone infantryman in a desperate situation forced to save his men.
 Modern weapons changed all that.
 In World War II, the front line came to all the men of the combat arms like never before.
-Certainly tankers had their fare share of heroic fights.
+Certainly, tankers had their fair share of heroic fights.
 American tanks were notorious for easily going up in flames.
 Engineers were called on many times to stand and fight as infantry, particularly during the Battle of the Bulge.
 So it was for the artillerymen.

 Forward Observers certainly faced the same dangers as the rifleman; many times it was for a few weeks.
 Gun crews could face withering counterbattery fire.
 The infantry thought it was a safe billet; to them anyone in a gun crew lived a life of relative luxury, safe from the unrelenting fire and freezing, wet foxholes of the front line.
 In subsequent conflicts, particularly Korea and Vietnam, the front line would be everywhere as well.
 There now was no place to hide.

-Over 460 military personnel won Medals of Honor during World War II, more than half posthumously.
+Over 460 military personnel awarded Medals of Honor during World War II, more than half posthumously.
 Here are three of those stories:

 Lt.
 James E. Robinson